-June 22, 2021
+Oct 15, 2021

-Contents Case and Contact Management (CCM) process .
-3 What are the key CCM process changes that have been made over the past months? .
-3 Why is Public Health only calling patients at the beginning of their isolation period and not at the end? .
-3 Public Health and Primary Care Provider roles/functions .
-4 What key functions does Public Health fulfill for cases and contacts? .
-4 What functions are primary care providers asked to do? .
-4 Am I expected to report back to Public Health for my patients? .
-4 Information and resources for the public .
-4 What information is Northern Health providing to the public about Case and Contact Management? .
-4 What resources can I direct my patients to? .
-5 Waiting for test results - patients and household members .
-5 My patient is waiting for a COVID-19 test result.
-What should they do? .
+Contents Case and Contact Management (CCM) process 3 What are the key CCM process changes that have been made over the past months?
+3 Why is Public Health only calling patients at the beginning of their isolation period and not at the end?
+4 Public Health and Primary Care Provider roles/functions 4 What key functions does Public Health fulfill for cases and contacts?
+4 What functions are primary care providers asked to do?
+4 Am I expected to report back to Public Health for my patients?
+5 Information and resources for the public 5 What information is Northern Health providing to the public about Case and Contact Management?
+5 What resources can I direct my patients to?
+5 Waiting for test results - patients and household members 5 My patient is waiting for a COVID-19 test result.
+What should they do?
 5 My patient is symptomatic and awaiting test results.
-What is the direction for the household? .
-5 Self-isolation - patients and house hold members .
-6 How do patients know when they are able to stop isolating? .
-6 Is it okay if someone has symptoms but their isolation period has ended? .
-6 How do patients request an end of isolation letter (for return to work, etc.)? c now do patients request an end of isolation letter (for return to work, etc.): .
-6 Unattached patients .
-6 Unattached patients .
-6 .
-6 Unattached patients How will unattached patients be supported? .6 .6 .6 Unattached patients How will unattached patients be supported?
-What happens if there is no primary care provider capacity to support unattached patients? .
-6 .
-6 .
-6 .
-7 Unattached patients How will unattached patients be supported?
-What happens if there is no primary care provider capacity to support unattached patients?
-COVID-19 positive patients .6 .6 .7 .7 Unattached patients How will unattached patients be supported?
-What happens if there is no primary care provider capacity to support unattached patients?
-COVID-19 positive patients My patient is COVID-19 positive and hasn't been notified by Public Health.
-How do I proceed? .6 .6 .7 .7 .7 Unattached patients How will unattached patients be supported?
-What happens if there is no primary care provider capacity to support unattached patients?
-COVID-19 positive patients My patient is COVID-19 positive and hasn't been notified by Public Health.
+What is the direction for the household?
+6 Self-isolation - patients and household members 6 How do patients know when they are able to stop isolating?
+6 Is it okay if someone has symptoms but their isolation period has ended?
+6 How do patients request an end of isolation letter (for return to work, etc.)?
+6 Unattached patients 7 How will unattached patients be supported?
+7 What happens if there is no primary care provider capacity to support unattached patients?
+7 COVID-19 positive patients 7 My patient is COVID-19 positive and hasn't been notified by Public Health.
 How do I proceed?
-My patient is COVID-19 positive.
-What can I tell them? .6 .6 .7 .7 .7 Unattached patients How will unattached patients be supported?
-What happens if there is no primary care provider capacity to support unattached patients?
-COVID-19 positive patients My patient is COVID-19 positive and hasn't been notified by Public Health.
-How do I proceed?
-My patient is COVID-19 positive.
+7 My patient is COVID-19 positive.
 What can I tell them?
-Should I advise my patient to notify their contacts of a COVID-19 result? .6 .6 .7 .7 .7
+7 Should I advise my patient to notify their contacts of a COVID-19 result?
+8 In the case of a teacher - should a notice be going out to the teacher's students?
+How quickly